Anyline/mobile-ocr-documentation-anyline/source/index.md

 </RelativeLayout>
 ```

 The BarcodeScanView can simply be included in the activity layout file, just like any other view.
-The view can be either configured here via XML or otherwise a config json file can be used to adapt the "Scan View", like seen
+The view can be either configured here via XML or otherwise a config json file can be used to adapt the scan view.

 <a name="barcodeConfig"> </a>
 ###### Example config for the Barcode Module